Rappetor/Sovol-SV08-Mainline/README.md

    - Optional: uncomment the hostname and set the hostname to e.g. "SV08"
    - Save changes to the system.cfg

+> [!NOTE]
+> if you are using an HDMI screen you will need to set the screen rotation to "inverted"

 5. Eject the USB adapter from your computer then put the eMMC (and **SD card** in case of _method 2_) back into the printer and boot it, then:
    - SSH into the printer (find the IP address on your router or use the configured hostname), username/password: biqu/biqu
    - If everything is ok your printer will boot nicely, you can SSH into the printer, and you are done with this step and ready to install mainline Klipper.
 You can also continue _**Method 2**, point 6, and finalize writing the system to eMMC!_